opentext-idol/idol-containers-toolkit/helm/single-content/README.md

 Provides `idol-query-service` and `idol-index-service` Service objects, backed by a single IDOL Content instance.
 Intended as a much lighter-weight alternative to the `distributed-idol` chart, for use in testing charts that expect one or both of these endpoints to exist in the cluster.
-If "agentstore" is specified as idolImage.repo then resources/qms-agentstore.cfg will be used as the content engine's configuration file instead of resources/content.cfg.

 > Full documentation for Content available from https://www.microfocus.com/documentation/idol/IDOL_23_4/Content_23.4_Documentation/Help/